Key Steps to File a New York Quitclaim Deed

 Notarization is vital for a quitclaim deed in New York.
 Here’s what you need to know:

-• Legal Importance: Without notarization, the deed may not be legally valid in New York.
+- Legal Importance: The deed may not be legally valid in New York without notarization.

 What Documents Are Needed to File a Quitclaim Deed in NY?